-The RMF describes Group's and the bank's approach to managing risk.
-It is applicable to all employees and is supplemented by specialist principles, risk frameworks, and guidance such as the Purposeled Conduct Approach which is designed to capture how the Bank's risk management arrangements impact our customers and the financial markets in which the Bank operates, and the Insider Risk Framework which captures how the risk management arrangements address the risk that a member of staff could intentionally cause harm to the Bank, our customers or our staff.
+The RMF describes Group's and the Bank's approach to managing risk.
+It is applicable to all employees and is supplemented by specialist principles, risk frameworks, and guidance such as the Purpose-led Conduct Approach which is designed to capture how the Bank's risk management arrangements impact its customers and the financial markets in which the Bank operates, the Reputational Risk Framework, which sets out the Group's approach to the management of Reputational Risk; and the Model Risk Management Framework, which promotes an understanding of model risk on both an individual model basis as well as in aggregate across the Group.